Dosing and usage

 • In the absence of clinical improvement or if symptoms worsen after the initial treatment, a second dose of neffy may be administered in the same nostril with a second nasal spray starting 5 minutes after the first dose1

-• More than 2 sequential doses of epinephrine should be administered under direct medical supervision1
+• If more than 2 sequential doses are required, additional doses should be administered under direct medical supervision1

 INDICATION